-The Anthony Foxx Scholars Program is a partnership between Central Piedmont Community College (CPCC) and West Charlotte High School designed to help African American males overcome financial obstacles and receive the assistance needed to earn their degree.
-Submit a request to get more information on the Anthony Foxx Scholars Program.
+The Anthony Foxx Scholars Program is a partnership between Central Piedmont and West Charlotte High School designed to help African American males overcome financial obstacles and receive the assistance needed to earn their degree.

-In an effort to assist African American male students with their transition to college, CPCC will provide the following support services:
+In an effort to assist African American or minority male students with their transition to college, Central Piedmont will provide the following support services:

-A CPCC representative will visit West Charlotte High School weekly to provide students with information on admissions and programs offered by CPCC.
+- West Charlotte Enrollment Specialist: Central Piedmont representative will visit West Charlotte High School weekly to provide students with information on admissions and programs offered by Central Piedmont.

-CPCC will provide visitation days for the scholars to tour the campus and learn more about CPCC.
+- College Visitation Day: Central Piedmont will provide visitation days for the scholars to tour the campus and learn more about Central Piedmont.

-Students will participate in a summer program which consists of academic classes and structured activities.
+- Summer Bridge program: Students will have the opportunity participate in a summer program, which consists of academic classes and structured activities.

-Students will have the opportunity to be a part of the Minority Male Mentoring Program (3MP), which provides comprehensive activities that promote personal development, academic improvement, and social and educational advancement.
+- MAN UP Male Mentoring program: Students will have the opportunity to be a part of the MAN UP Male Mentoring program, which provides comprehensive activities that promote personal development, academic improvement, and social and educational advancement.

 For questions, please contact out office by email at email@example.com or by phone at 704.330.2722, ext.
 3240.